 Fabrizio, June 25, 2019

-Thanks so much to Unsplash co-founder Luke Chesser, photographer and art director Liam Wong, serial entrepreneur Tiffany Zhong, film essayist Michael Tucker, Alfred co-founder Vero Pepperrell, tech journalist David Pierce, product maker Marc Köhlbrugge, writer and podcaster Shawn Blanc, Apollo Reddit client creator Christian Selig, front-end genius and app maker Kitze, Threader co-founder Vincent, WeatherLine and soon Flighty creator Ryan Jones, product maker and entrepreneur Ryan Kulp, ReferralHero founder Manuel Frigerio, entrepreneur Hiten Shah and film composer Rich Vreeland for taking the time to reply with their tips and workflows.
+These are the awesome people that joined me and shared their workflows: Unsplash co-founder Luke Chesser, photographer and art director Liam Wong, serial entrepreneur Tiffany Zhong, film essayist Michael Tucker, Alfred co-founder Vero Pepperrell, tech journalist David Pierce, product maker Marc Köhlbrugge, writer and podcaster Shawn Blanc, Apollo Reddit client creator Christian Selig, front-end genius and app maker Kitze, Threader co-founder Vincent, WeatherLine and soon Flighty creator Ryan Jones, product maker and entrepreneur Ryan Kulp, ReferralHero founder Manuel Frigerio, entrepreneur Hiten Shah and film composer Rich Vreeland for taking the time to reply with their tips and workflows.

 He's the co-founder of Unsplash, one of the most popular photography platforms in the world, which recently hit the incredible milestone of 1 million photos uploaded to the platform.